anandinichawla/RanaOrganics/README.md

     * User will be of one type - guest or logged in
     * Testing has not been done yet
     * Possible implementation of signing with facebook or gmail logins
-* (4 points) Unit Testing
- * I will be unit testing with mocha
- * I will unit test for logins and other functionalities of the user
 * (2 points) CSS Framework
     * I will use bootstrap
     * I will try to make the website responsive